Ravel's two one-act operas are directed as a double feature by Laurent Pelly at Glyndebourne in 2012:

 So many men, so little time.
 Can Conchi find a way?
 At first things don't go so well:

 Don't give up Conchi. . . try, try again.
 Eventually Torquemada returns.
 Nothing is more joyful:

 Conchi winds up rather pleased with herself and her observation that of all the prospective lovers around:

 In honor of Conchi's satisfaction, there is a grand finale before a cute ending:

 I don't think I told too much.
 If you want to see how Conchi gets the job done, buy the disc.
-(Convenient purchase buttons below!)
+(Convenient purchase link below!)
 You'll be glad you did.

 L'enfant et les sortilèges.